 This response is no longer in progress.
 To continue supporting Send Relief’s crisis response efforts in North America after disasters like Hurricane Laura, give to the North America Crisis Response Fund located in the give box above.

-Southern Baptist Disaster Relief mud-out, chainsaw and roofing teams are being deployed across eastern Texas and southern Louisiana.
-Thus far, more than 1,500 people have learned about the love of Christ through this disaster response, and more than 340 people have made a profession of faith!
+Southern Baptist Disaster Relief mud-out, chainsaw and roofing teams were deployed across eastern Texas and southern Louisiana to care for families affected by Hurricane Laura.
+From the beginning of the response to the end, more than 1,500 people have learned about the love of Christ, and more than 340 people made a profession of faith!
 Your gifts to the North American Crisis Response Fund are providing food, water, and other supplies for people affected by storms like Hurricane Laura.

 Churches helping churches

 The wide spread damage caused by Hurricane Laura impacted not only homes and businesses, but also many churches.
 Some of them may never open their doors again.

 More than 100 Southern Baptist churches suffered damage because of the storm, which is significantly impacting their ability to minister in their communities.
 But churches across the country can partner with these Louisiana churches that were impacted by the hurricane by offering financial support as well as sending teams of volunteers to work with the church to clean up and rebuild.
 If your church is available to help another church in need, register here.

 September 24, 2020